mcommons/legislative-lookup/README.md

 ## Testing

 To run specs, you need to seed the database with sample polygons.
-This repo contains sql imports for RI.
+This repo contains sql imports for Rhode Island.
 To execute run:

     rake db:test:prepare
     rake spec